Control Cytokines: A Guide to Fix Lyme Symptoms & The Immune System

 • cause depression, and

-Let's Be Clear; They are Excess Cytokine Symptoms
+Let’s Be Clear: Many Persistent Infection and Mold Toxicity Symptoms are Excess Cytokine Symptoms

-So to be correct, most Lyme symptoms are really excess cytokine symptoms.
-And other conditions that increase cytokines add to your cytokine pool.
+Most persistent infection symptoms like Lyme, Bartonella, and Babesia plus mold toxicity are really excess cytokine symptoms.
+Moreover, other conditions that increase cytokines add to your cytokine pool.

 Herxheimer Die-Off Reactions

-A cytokine flare that occurs when a person starts killing Lyme germs is called a Herxheimer die-off reaction.
-This occurs when the immune system sees dead bug parts from killing Lyme germs and toxins that get released form the inside of the germ.
-In this situation the immune system makes more cytokines causing a person to feel much worse.
+A cytokine flare that occurs when a person starts killing germs is called a Herxheimer die-off reaction.
+This occurs when the immune system sees dead bug parts from killing germs and toxins that get released from the inside of the germs.
+In this situation, the immune system makes more cytokines, causing a person to feel much worse.

 Cytokines: How They are Made and Regulated